DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ## Wiring the MCP server into your AI tool

 Registering the MCP server is a one-time step per tool, though the motion changes: a typed CLI command here, a pasted JSON snippet there.
-After that, every Spreadsheet project opened in that tool can reach the live documentation.
+Either way, point your tool at this URL:

 ~~~jsx
 https://docs.dhtmlx.com/mcp
 ~~~

+After that, every Spreadsheet project opened in that tool can reach the live documentation.

 Popular tools each get their own setup steps below.